 I’ve then agreed with the CTO to proceed to improve the colours and correcting some other UI issues to improve the overall user experience.

 The changes were planned to give the product a fresh look without charging the developer dept of too much work, taking them just the right time.

 A big bias that influenced the construction of the first UI was to design and code only on Apple devices.
 As turned out, the majority of clients’ computers are Windows machines with a really bright, 72dpi, chep displays.
 If on Mac the contrast was barely acceptable, on windows was a real issue.

 Simple solutions like a proper use of colours and contrasts, adding hover effects on table rows, uniforming buttons styles, and a good use of drop shadows greatly improved the overall experience on every screen.

 The In-app messages section is one of the most used in the platform.
 It allows the dashboard user to set up a popup-like message that appears in the connected application.

 An essential part of this project was to build a multifunctional page that should have been easy and quick to use.

-The result is a section that starts with four layout options, depending on the behaviour of the user the UI changes to show a different set of options and editors.
+Through the use of progressive disclosure, the result is a section that starts with four layout options and, depending on the user’s behaviour, the UI reacts to show a different set of options and editors.